-Cancel news about cancellation — Rutgers inviting Fox's Lisa Daftari after all
+Cancel news about cancellation — Rutgers inviting Fox guest Lisa Daftari after all

 "I am certain that in the course of your comments and follow-up questions from our students, your views will be fully articulated and will generate respectful and vigorous discussion both by those who agree and those who disagree with those views," UAA Vice Chancellor Ben Sifuentes-Jáuregui wrote in his invitation.

 Daftari is a 2002 Rutgers graduate born to Iranian Jewish parents and was originally scheduled to speak as part of the Rutgers Undergraduate Academic Affairs (UAA) Speaker Series.
-She is founder of the website The Foreign Desk and a frequent contributor to the Fox News Channel.
+She is founder of the website The Foreign Desk and a Fox News guest.

 Daftari 's speech was to "focus on free speech” and facilitate a conversation around the question “how can we use our college campuses as a place of learning, thinking, and leadership rather than violence, hatred, and radicalism," followed by a Q&A session, according to he UAA.